-It has been found that CAC performs better than other risk assessment tools to identify those asymptomatic population that would benefit from pharmacological therapies.
-A new concept ‘Power of zero’ which denotes CAC score of 0 has been investigated and concluded that patients with CAC = 0 will have a low mortality risk over a period of 15 years in low to intermediate FRS risk group and over 5 years in high FRS risk group.
-CAC testing is recommended to assess the CAD risk in those group of individuals with the 10-year ASCVD risk between 5% and 20%, and it can be used selectively in patients with < 5% 10-year risk with a strong family history of ASCVD[11].
-It also provides treatment recommendations which are adopted in the new scoring system CAC-DRS.
-In 2017 The Walter Reed Cohort Study assessed the long-term risk of death and ASCVD outcomes, in 23637 subjects without ASCVD risk and found that CAC scoring has been shown to be an accurate tool for predicting major adverse cardiovascular events and mortality in all age groups and with multiple risk factors[12].
+It has been found that CAC performs better than other risk assessment tools to identify those asymptomatic populations that would benefit from pharmacological therapies.
+A new concept ‘Power of zero’, which denotes CAC score of 0, has been investigated, and it was concluded that patients with CAC = 0 have a low mortality risk over a period of 15 years in low to intermediate FRS risk group and over 5 years in high FRS risk group.
+CAC testing is recommended to assess the CAD risk in that group of individuals with the 10-year ASCVD risk between 5% and 20%, and it can be used selectively in patients with < 5% 10-year risk with a strong family history of ASCVD[11].
+It also provides treatment recommendations that are adopted in the new scoring system CAC-DRS.
+In 2017, The Walter Reed Cohort Study assessed the long-term risk of death and ASCVD outcomes in 23637 subjects without ASCVD risk and found that CAC scoring is an accurate tool for predicting major adverse cardiovascular events and mortality in all age groups and with multiple risk factors[12].
 These results encourage CAC screening for better ASCVD risk assessment and prevention in low-risk, young adults.
 Apart from risk stratification, CAC has been shown to play a prominent role in management decisions.
-This has been supported by many large studies and one of them is National Institutes of Health supported clinical trial which showed that CAC identified patients who are more likely to benefit from statin therapy in a total of 13644 patients[13].
+This has been supported by many large studies, and one of them is National Institutes of Health supported clinical trial of 13644 patients that showed that CAC identified patients who are more likely to benefit from statin therapy[13].

-Apart from its proven predictive role, other reasons for wider acceptance of CAC scoring include: (1) Easily performed noninvasive test with very low radiation; (2) Highly reproducible test as it is a system generated score with little human involvement; (3) Objective assessment based on the absolute score and risk percentiles; and (4) As calcium deposition in vessels is a slow process depending on multiple factors, CAC scoring provides a long term risk prediction as compared to other scoring tests which depend on one time measures like blood pressure, blood glucose and cholesterol values which can vary widely over a period.
+Apart from its proven predictive role, other reasons for wider acceptance of CAC scoring include: (1) Easily performed noninvasive test with very low radiation; (2) Highly reproducible test, as it is a system generated score with little human involvement; (3) Objective assessment based on the absolute score and risk percentiles; and (4) As calcium deposition in vessels is a slow process depending on multiple factors, CAC scoring provides a long term risk prediction as compared to other scoring tests, which depend on one time measures like blood pressure, blood glucose, and cholesterol values, which can vary widely over a period.

 CAC-DRS

-CAC-DRS was introduced recently in the first quarter of 2018 to standardize the reporting of CAC scoring in both dedicated CAC scans and non-gated noncontrast chest CT scans.
+CAC-DRS was introduced recently in the first quarter of 2018 to standardize the reporting of CAC scoring in both dedicated CAC scans and non-gated non-contrast chest CT scans.
 It is based on the expert consensus document published by SCCT in 2017[6,14].
-Both SCCT and STR jointly recommend the routine reporting of CAC score in routine non-contrast CT chest irrespective of indication for early detection of CAD and for future research potential[9].
-Various methods have been used for evaluation of CAC and included Agatston score (AS), volume score, mass score, semi quantitative vessel score and visual scores.
-Out of these CAC-DRS recommends the usage of either Agatston or visual score.
+Both SCCT and Society of Thoracic Radiology jointly recommend the routine reporting of CAC score in routine non-contrast CT chest irrespective of indication for early detection of CAD and for future research potential[9].
+Various methods have been used for evaluation of CAC and included Agatston score (AS), volume score, mass score, semi quantitative vessel score, and visual scores.
+Out of these, CAC-DRS recommends the usage of either Agatston or visual score.
 Four CAC-DRS categories have been described ranging from CAC-DRS 0 to CAC-DRS 3 with progressively increasing risk of ASCVD (Table 1)[6].
-Although the method of CAC scoring is different between Agatston and visual method, final categories, risk prediction and management are similar[6].
+Although the method of CAC scoring is different between Agatston and visual method, final categories, risk prediction, and management are similar[6].

 AS